England-Cumbria Flag

 The Albion (The Promenade)

-Time could have been killed in the Albion but it's closed today down to the assistant manager getting married.
+Time could have been killed in The Albion but it's closed today down to the assistant manager getting married.
 It's understood that the assistant manager needs the afternoon off so why isn't the manager opening up?

 Perhaps the assistant manager is getting married to the manager or, more likely, the manager just has an invite, of course.

-Either way, it doesn't look a large enough operation to employ an assistant to the assistant manager and on any other day, they'll fill you up with local, potted shrimps and that liquid, Lancashire staple, Thwaites™.
+Either way, it doesn't look a large enough operation to employ an assistant to the assistant manager and on any other day, they'll fill you up with local, potted shrimps and that liquid, Lancashire staple, Thwaite™s.

 This was all a port, of sorts, before it became the inevitable, Victorian seaside resort.
-They started coming by train in 1857[1] via a viaduct, confirmed on the OS Outdoor Leisure 7 English Lakes South Eastern Area map like you don't have one yourselves.
+They started coming by train in 1857, which, funnily enough, is about the same time that tide's due in.

+The pleasureseekers' arrival was via a viaduct, confirmed on the OS Outdoor Leisure 7 English Lakes South Eastern Area map like you don't have one yourselves.
 It's said to have caused the silting that saw to the port and it's a little bit of a disappointment, viaduct-wise.

 Still, it's the original steelwork, they say, although the pontoons were strengthened in 1915 to handle the heavier munitions supplied from Carlise during World War I's great shell shortage, they also say.

-While the words 'railway viaduct' might conjure up images of a chuff-chuff, you'll have to settle for the Class 153 Super Sprinter today although it could be a 156.
+While the words 'railway viaduct' might conjure up images of a chuff-chuff, you'll have to settle for the Class 153 Super Sprinter today although it could be a 156?

-This isn't part of the world famous Settle-Carlise line where they do do choo-choos[1] and where they've got a proper viaduct like the one in Harry Potter™.
+This isn't part of the world famous Settle-Carlise line where they do do choo-choos and where they've got a proper viaduct like the one in Harry Potters.
 No, this service runs to and from Barrow-in-Furness, which is, literally and metaphorically, the end of the line.

 Follow the fancy-looking dwellings west and, when the parking runs out, take the path to the headland on Morecambe Bay then loop back through the woods.